na-stewart/sanic-security/README.md

     return text("Account permitted")
 ```

-## Blueprints
+## Blueprint

-Sanic Security blueprints contain endpoints that allow you to employ fundamental authentication and verification into your application with a
+The Sanic Security blueprint contains endpoints that allow you to employ fundamental authentication and verification into your application with a
 single line of code.

 * Implementation